 “Are you being racist?”

-Jack’s very white face turns purple.
-He opens his mouth and brings up his palms, wordlessly begging for mercy.
-Then, from the abyss of guilt he has been plunged into, he somehow manages to notice that I am starting to crack up.
+Jess’s very white face turns purple.
+She opens her mouth and brings up her palms, wordlessly begging for mercy.
+Then, from the abyss of guilt she has been plunged into, she somehow manages to notice that I am starting to crack up.
 Even Vijay is smiling a little.
 I burst out laughing.

 “Oh, my god.
 Oh, shit.
 Nice.”
-He dries his face with the back of his hand, as Vijay hands him the wallet.
+She dries her face with the back of her hand, as Vijay hands her the wallet.

-“I was gonna wait a little bit longer, but I thought you were gonna have a heart attack,” I tell him, tears poking at the corners of my eyes.
+“I was gonna wait a little bit longer, but I thought you were gonna have a heart attack,” I tell her, tears poking at the corners of my eyes.

-“Well played,” says Jack, who appreciates a good prank, but is also visibly lightheaded.
+“Well played,” says Jess, who appreciates a good prank, but is also visibly lightheaded.

 “Your chicken and chips.”
 The shadow of a smile still lingers on Vijay’s face as he hands me the usual huge box.